Tea tree oil has anti-inflammatory, antimicrobial, and antiseptic properties that make it a triple threat in piercing aftercare.

 If you’re sensitive to tea tree oil, you may develop a rash.
 The odds of this happening are also greater if you:

 - had allergic reactions to tea tree in the past

 - don’t properly dilute the oil before use

 - are generally sensitive to essential oils or have sensitive skin

-Even if you’ve had success with tea tree oil in the past, it’s always a good idea to do another patch test before using a new product.
+Even if you had success with tea tree oil in the past, it’s always a good idea to do another patch test before using a new product.

-Talk to your piercer if you’re considering using tea tree oil as a complementary post-piercing treatment.
+Talk with your piercer if you’re considering using tea tree oil as a complementary post-piercing treatment.
 They can answer any questions you have and advise you on use.

 Discontinue use if you develop: